Stuartlab-UCSC/ctwpy/README.md

 # Check out the help documentation:
 ctw-from-scanpy --help

-ctw-upload --help
+ctw-scanpy-obs --help

 # Create a Cell Type Worksheet formatted file from a scanpy object.
 ctw-from-scanpy worksheet-name dataset-filename.h5ad

-# Send the created Cell Type Worksheet to the UCSC Cell Atlas.
-ctw-upload worksheet-name.ctw.tgz credentials.json
 ```

-To upload this worksheet data to the server, go to http://https://cellatlas.ucsc.edu/cell-type,
+To upload this worksheet data to the server, go to http://cellatlas.ucsc.edu/cell-type,
 log in, open the menu in the upper left and select "Upload Data".

 If you do not have an account yet, you may create one by clicking on "Sign in" in the upper